theSage21/lanchat/README.md

          n.run()
       ```

+- It's **pseudo-distributed** .
+It actually uses a server-client model of communication
+  but does so in a manner that everyone just ends up seeing the client.

-**Note** : In case the chat does not run check that you are allowed to broadcast on the network.
+**Note** : In case the chat does not run check that you are allowed to do UDP broadcast on the network.

 Install